rizinorg/jsdec/DEVELOPERS.md

-# Developing on r2dec
+# Developing on jsdec

-r2dec is mostly written in javascript and the engine is duktape.
+jsdec is mostly written in javascript and the engine is duktape.

 Duktape APIs: https://duktape.org/api.html

-## Extending r2dec arch
+## Extending jsdec arch

 First of all when you need to add a new architecture, you need to create a new `.js` file inside `libdec/arch/`.